heatherstock/CV/README.md

 🔭 I’m currently working on Staff Pulse at TES - a tool to measure and improve the wellbeing of teachers, working with Javascript, Node.js, React/Redux, MongoDB, RabbitMQ, Postgres, SQL, OOP, TTD, and pair programming 👩‍💻

-🌱 I’m currently learning about garderning and the best ways to combine rewilding and food production in my garden in Bexhill-on-Sea 👩‍🌾
+🌱 I’m currently learning about gardening and the best ways to combine rewilding and food production in my garden in Bexhill-on-Sea 👩‍🌾

-💬 Ask me about yoga - I completed a physical therapy informed teacher training while furloughed in Spring 2020 🤸‍♀️
+💬 Ask me about yoga - I completed a physiotherapy informed teacher training while furloughed in Spring 2020 🤸‍♀️

 🤔 I'm often wondering and reading about theology, which I find an endlessly fascinating subject 🌞